0neGal/viper/README.md

 ## How to?

 Currently Viper isn't in a state where I dont have release builds ready for people to download, instead if you really do wanna play with it, you can run it with Node...
-Simply do as follows inside the Git repo:
+Simply do as follows:

 ```sh
 $ git clone https://github.com/0neGal/viper